All Missouri adults will be eligible for COVID-19 vaccine on April 9, Parson says

 The state opened Phase 1-Tier 3 on Monday, opening up vaccine access to K-12 teachers and others working in critical infrastructure sectors.

-The news release said a quarter of Missourians have taken at least one COVID-19 vaccine dose, and that half of seniors 65 and older had initiated vaccination.
+Approximately 1.26 million Missourians, or about a fifth of the state's population, had taken at least one COVID-19 vaccine dose as of Thursday, according to state data.
+About 681,000 Missourians had completed their vaccinations.

-With a plurality of the 4.5 million eligible Missourians not expressing interest in the vaccine, Dr. Randall Williams, director of the Department of Health and Senior Services, said the state would need to combat vaccine hesitancy.
+And about half of seniors 65 and older had initiated vaccination, the state said.

-“Part of opening up these tiers is we anticipate that as we get further out that we will encounter more vaccine hesitancy,” Williams said.
+With only about 60% of eligible Missourians believed to be interested in getting vaccinated, Dr. Randall Williams, director of the Department of Health and Senior Services, said the state would need to combat vaccine hesitancy.